yb66/path_helper/README.md

 This is the bit I like best.

-There's not really any help made for paths that might be local to the user, like `~/.rubies` or something like that so I've added two places the Ruby script will check for further paths:
+Apple's path\_helper doesn't help with paths that may only be applicable for a single user.
+This version will check the following per user directories for path info:

 - `~/Library/Paths/paths.d` and
 - `~/Library/Paths/paths`